 - Precipitation: Accumulated sum of precipitation every 30 min.
-The 30-min precipitation value is the difference between two adjacent accumulated precipitation sums. - Temperature: Arithmetic mean of 1-second values for 30 minutes. - Air pressure: Arithmetic mean of 1-second values for 30 minutes. - Relative humidity: Arithmetic mean of 1-second values for 30 minutes. - Wind speed and wind direction: The latest 10-minutes mean value for the actual half-hour, hence for the 10.00 data the measurement is from 09.51 to 10.00. - Global radiation: Arithmetic mean of 1-second values for 30 minutes.
+Previously the 30-min precipitation value is the difference between two adjacent accumulated precipitation sums, but FDS has inserted a filter similar to SMHI:s. - Temperature: Arithmetic mean of 1-second values for 30 minutes. - Air pressure: Arithmetic mean of 1-second values for 30 minutes. - Relative humidity: Arithmetic mean of 1-second values for 30 minutes. - Wind speed and wind direction: The latest 10-minutes mean value for the actual half-hour, hence for the 10.00 data the measurement is from 09.51 to 10.00. - Global radiation: Arithmetic mean of 1-second values for 30 minutes.